 Where to Stay in Mexico City:

-Check out some of these excellent hotels in the area on whichever site you regularly use! 🙂
+Check out some of the excellent hotels in the area.

 I have to say, I was pleasantly surprised with my 3 days in Mexico City and I’m sure you will be too.

 Big shout out to my friend’s Megan and Scott!
 We were traveling around Mexico with them and Megan had all the deets on everything!

 TRANSPORTATION – GuateGo